December 1, 2021

 To liquidate a private limited company or a public limited company by a simplified procedure by transferring the assets of the company to a natural person who is the sole shareholder or shareholder and the natural person becomes the legal successor of the legal person.

-As the amendment to the Commercial Code provides for a merger procedure in which both the assets and liabilities of a company are transferred to a sole shareholder, it is not yet clear from the merger what the final profits of the company will be to its shareholder.
+As the amendment to the Estonian Commercial Code provides for a merger procedure in which both the assets and liabilities of a company are transferred to a sole shareholder, it is not yet clear from the merger what the final profits of the company will be to its shareholder.
 Therefore, the provisions of the Income Tax Act (TuMS) were supplemented, which specify the calculation and taxation of profits distributed in a merger at the level of both the company and the shareholder.

-Taxation at company level
+Taxation at the company level

 According to the wording valid until 31 December 2014, no tax liability arose if the assets of the company deleted from the register continued to be used in economic activities in Estonia.